balabanas/python-http-server/README.md

 Custom HTTP Server on 'vanilla' Python

 ## Goal
-To develop my own web server and implement certain parts of the HTTP protocol:
+To develop custom web server and implement certain parts of the HTTP protocol:
 * Do not use libraries that assist with HTTP operations.
 * Test the server under load.